medienlampe/medienlampe/README.md

 ...the booking step of [ab-in-den-urlaub.de](https://ab-in-den-urlaub.de) as IT Team Lead at [Invia Travel GmbH](https://invia.de)<br/>
 ...several private projects for my [Star Citizen Organization](https://rheinland.space) and myself
 ###### 🌱 I’m interested in ...
-...always developing further in regards to the agile mindset, nonviolent communication and service leadership ...photography, history, technology and philosophy ...as much as possible by jumping in too many (and sometimes avoidable) rabbitholes. 🙈
+...always developing further in regards to the agile mindset, nonviolent communication and service leadership<br/>
+...photography, history, technology and philosophy<br/>
+...as much as possible by jumping in too many (and sometimes avoidable) rabbitholes. 🙈
 ###### 💬 Ask me about...
 ...anything, really - I try to be as transparent and open as possible.